Minimise Human Error

 A business is only as strong as its weakest link and that weak link shouldn’t be your employees.
 Educating and training employees, tailored to their job-specific roles, is vital for improving workplace competency and will minimise human error.
 This is especially important for employees dealing with critical data and technology.
 In this case, consider developing criteria for employee certification, as well as testing employees on their knowledge.

 The biggest obstacle to training for most companies is the cost of and time allocated to training.
 If you put a different lens on, you’ll see the ROI for training, when it prevents data loss, is huge.

 Mission critical data and technology that requires skilled labour to operate should be secure, and accessed by only well-trained employees.
 Develop a badge or sign-in restriction for systems that are sensitive to error.
 Reducing the access to these systems will reduce the likelihood of human error.
 Improving compliance is another route to take in order to avoid sensitive information being released to the public, and this can be done by ensuring your management process is up to date.

 Develop a strong recovery plan, where steps are taken to identify and mitigate potential risks, and minimise human error, can help to ensure that all of your employees are on the same page with regards to preventing (or quickly addressing) human error.
 Make sure that employees handling the most delicate systems read and understand the plan.

-5. Hold Regular Refresher Courses to Minimise Human Error
+Hold Refresher Courses to Help Minimise Human Error

 Repeated training sessions are also very important because policies and best practices may have changed based on current trends and technology.
 Always keep your training up to date by studying the latest best practices, or partner with a company who will provide detailed reporting of best practices in your industry.